 - San Diego: VA San Diego Healthcare System

 Important information for California Veteran Benefits:

-Your eligibility for most VA benefits is based upon discharge from active military service under other than dishonorable conditions.
-Active service means full-time service as a member of the Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service, the Environmental Services Administration or the National Oceanic and Atmospheric Administration.
+Eligibility for most VA benefits is contingent upon a discharge from active military service under conditions other than dishonorable.
+Active service pertains to full-time service as a member of the Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service, the Environmental Services Administration, or the National Oceanic and Atmospheric Administration.

-*This information is accurate as of December 2019
+*This information is accurate as of October 2023

 If you are a disabled Veteran in California and are VA rated 90% or less, you may be eligible for additional benefits.
 Contact Veterans Guardian for a free consultation with no obligation.
 Let us review your claim to determine whether you qualify for additional benefits.